Regularly spend time with your coach for personalized guidance and support on finding your strengths, developing a resume, interviewing and more.

 Because every student learns differently, our curriculum includes tutorials, videos, exercises, extra reading, individual and group projects.

 Working with your own career coach, our Pathway Program™ curriculum gives you the tools and skills you need and introduces you to our employer network.
+Our approach is what got us to be industry leaders in coding bootcamp job placement.
+Explore the three stages of our Pathway Program™ for more information.

 Before you build a personal brand, our team will help you build a solid foundation through our self-discovery process.
 Your introduction to a career search begins with the CliftonStrengths assessment to identify your unique strengths.
 Before diving in further, we'll also teach a few simple practices you can introduce into your daily routine to manage stress and imposter syndrome.
 The final phase of self-discovery includes working closely with a career coach to develop your elevator pitch—a concise summary about yourself, qualifications and goals.